 These differences are of course the sort of thing one notices with a band they listen to a lot.
 Where Anubis Gate are concerned that most certainly means me.
 There is of course a more obvious example of their continued efforts to grow on Horizons though and that of course is the song A Dream Within a Dream (which is based on the movie Inception).
 It is the longest Anubis Gate track to date at 14:09.
 As a progressive metal act they've never been one for tracks crossing the ten minute barrier, only doing it twice before.
 Rather than being a full blown progressive metal epic though, the track takes more a focus on the atmospheric side of the album for most of its first half before introducing more riff-orientated playing which gradually builds up to a symphonic conclusion.
 While I won't go as far to say it's the best thing they've ever done, it's up there far enough to get more than a passing mention in this review, while songs like Hear My Call!, Airways and Never Like This (A Dream) (based on The Matrix) also deserve specific mentions.

 The ultimate question though is whether the music on Horizons stands up to the excellence on their previous releases, which I've rated consistently high.
 At first I thought the answer was no, albeit a very near miss.
 It's always been clear to me that Anubis Gate are still riding a pretty high wave of inspiration as of this album.
 Even a lesser album from them is better than most that come out of the genre and they've already achieved so much despite being sadly largely unsung for it.
 Turns out though that Horizons isn't a lesser album at all, just a (slow) grower, which is why I've had to go back and update this review; I experienced that awkward moment where a reviewer realises that they sold something short.
-That may seem weird to say when I still scored the album at 94/100, which is still an incredibly respectable score to give any release, although it is just short of my top tier boundary and that's what made all the difference and why I had to revisit this review; it's clear that given a bit of extra time Horizons is also top tier.
+That may seem weird to say when I still scored the album at 4.5 stars, which is of course much more than a respectable score to give any release.
+It did seem at first to fall just short of my top tier boundary and that's what made all the difference and why I had to revisit this review; it's clear that given a bit of extra time Horizons is also top tier.
 Moreover it's actually a stronger release than the self-titled, a release that has proved to be the reverse of my experience with Horizons, in that my opinion has very slightly lowered with further experience.
 That's a story for a different review edit though.
-I may have got Horizons wrong the first time, but especially since replacing my promo copy with the proper CD it's become clear to be that this is Anubis Gate second best album and a perfect rating is actually deserved.
+I may have got Horizons wrong the first time, but especially since replacing my promo copy with the proper CD it's become clear to be that this is Anubis Gate second best album.
+5 Stars.